Elric Brothers | Other Main Characters | Military | Homunculi | Others | 2003 Anime

 - Extraordinarily Empowered Girl: After consuming the Sanguine Star.

-- Fiery Red-Headed Heroine: Is very passionate and will do what it takes to protect her people.
+- Fiery Redhead: Is very passionate and will do what it takes to protect her people.

 - "I Know You're in There Somewhere" Fight: The duel of Sanguine Star-infused Crichton siblings seen at the falling action point of the movie is this for her towards Ashleigh.

-- Le Parkour: Shows shades of this when breaking out of prison in Table City.
+- Le Parkour: When breaking out of prison in Table City.

 - Ship Tease: With Alphonse.